Orrington Lunt: Community and civic efforts

 He was a founder, a trustee, and president of Northwestern University in Evanston, Illinois.
 He was also treasurer and secretary of Garrett Biblical Institute.

 After he retired in 1862, he spent most of his time on charitable, education, and religious efforts.
 During the Civil War, he had a leadership role in organizing and supplying regiments and was a leader of the Committee of Safety and War Finance.

 The Northwestern University and Garrett Biblical Institute campuses were not damaged as the result of the Great Chicago Fire of October 1871.
 But, he marshalled efforts to assess and address the needs following the fire.

-Marriage and children
+Personal life

 Lunt was married to Cornelia A. Gray (1819–1909), the daughter of Samuel Gray of Bowdoinham, in 1842.
 They moved to Chicago in 1842.
 Cornelia and Orrington had three children.
 Cornelia Gray Lunt was born on March 19, 1843, in Chicago and attended boarding school in Newburyport, Massachusetts and then the Dearborn Seminary and Chicago Central High School in Chicago.
 She completed her education at a finishing school, Van Norman Institute, in New York City.
 Horace was born in 1847 and George was born in 1850.
 Horace became a judge by 1897.

 The Lunts' home was destroyed during the Great Chicago Fire of October 1871.
 The family moved to Evanston, Illinois, in 1872.
 Cornelia called their new house Anchorfast.